Gitanas Nausėda: Taiwan

 In January 2022, Nausėda criticized the government's creation of a de facto embassy of Taiwan with the inclusion of "Taiwanese" in the name, an act interpreted by the People's Republic of China as a breach of the One-China policy and resulted in a degradation in political and economic relationships.
 The President clarified that while he does not object to the opening of the embassy, he was not consulted on the naming decision.

+Israel

+After the Iranian attack on Israel in April 2024, Nausėda criticized the "unacceptable double standards" of European countries and the United States regarding military aid to Ukraine and Israel, saying that "if we are principled and really stand for democratic values, we should support both [countries], and not calculate – we give this much to one and that much to the other."
+On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for two senior Israeli officials, Benjamin Netanyahu, the Prime Minister of Israel, and Yoav Gallant, the former Minister of Defense of Israel, The Foreign Ministry confirmed that the arrest warrant would be executed.

-Relations with the Šimonytė Government
+Relations with the Šimonytė Government and centre-right ruling coalition

 During the 2020 parliamentary elections Ingrida Šimonytė, former opponent of Nausėda in the 2019 presidential election, was elected to the position of prime minister.
-He publicly broke with the government's decision to create a defacto embassy of Taiwan bearing the country's name in the title.
+He publicly broke with the government's decision to create a de facto embassy of Taiwan bearing the country's name in the title.